 Shaun is a chartered accountant with 30 years' experience in corporate insolvency and restructuring gained here and overseas.
-He is a founding partner of advisory firm McGrathNicol, where he has held a number of leadership roles including building and leading the firms Perth business and its advisory business.
-Shaun's professional experience has involved working with boards, senior executives, lenders and investors, guiding companies through complex restructuring projects, transactions and business challenges.
+He is a founding partner of advisory firm McGrathNicol, where he established its Perth corporate advisory service, counselling leading business on strategy, governance and performance improvements.
 Shaun is the Chair of the Finance, Audit and Risk committee.